nitindermohan/oak-new-docs/content/docs/concepts/scheduling.md

 |TPU|🔴|Not yet under development

-### Network & Geo constraints

-The networking requirements selection and geographic constraints support are coming out in our next release, **v0.5**, and are part of the LDP algorithm update.
-Stay tuned.

 ### Direct mapping positioning

 The **direct mapping** constraint allows developers to explicitly define a list of target clusters and nodes in the deployment description.
 The scheduling algorithm will then operate only on the active clusters or nodes specified in the list.